Quick Start

 .toRegex(flags?)Native RegExp object

-.test(string)boolean — does it match?
+.test(str)boolean — does it match?

-.match(string)First match or null
+.match(str)First match or null/None

-.matchAll(string)Array of all matches
+.matchAll(str)Array/list of all matches

-.replace(string, replacement)String with replacements
+.replace(str, replacement)String with replacements

 Examples